kkmhogen/KBeaconDemo_Ios/README.md

  ```

 #### 4.3.4.2 Motion trigger
-Motion Trigger means that when the device detects movement, it will start broadcasting.
-You can set the sensitivity of motion detection.
+The KBeacon can start broadcasting when it detects motion.
+Also the app can setting the sensitivity of motion detection.

 **Notify:**
+* iBeacon UUID for motion trigger = Always iBeacon UUID + 0x1
 * When the KBeacon enable the motion trigger, the Acc feature(X, Y, and Z axis detected function) in the KSensor broadcast will be disabled.
-* iBeacon UUID for motion trigger = Always iBeacon UUID + 0x1

 Enabling motion trigger is similar to push button trigger, which will not be described in detail here.
 1. Enable or button trigger feature.